maria-hampel/hpc-workspace-v2/admin-guide.md

 The basic setup consists of at least two directory trees, one for the DB and one for the data.
 These trees have to be separate and neither may be a subdirectory of the other.
 They may reside on different filesystems, but do not have to.
+If they do, be carefull in mounting them at same time.
 The database directory has to contain a file .ws_db_magic with the name of the workspace in it, this is used by the ws_expirer to verify that the DB is present and valid, to avoid e.g. problems with not mounted filesystems.